-As this month we’re focusing on Men’s health issues we thought we would do a blog post on the importance of sleep and depression.
+This month, we’re focusing on Men’s health issues so we thought we would do a blog post on the importance of sleep and depression.
 There is an important link between depression and the amount of sleep we get.
 A staggering 1 in 8 men will experience depression in their lifetime.
 Depression affects how you think and feel about yourself.
 The good news is, just like a physical illness, depression can be managed with effective treatment.
 Insomnia is very common among depressed patients.
 Evidence suggests that people with insomnia have a ten-fold risk of developing depression compared with those who sleep well.
-We’ve put together some tips that can help those night time woes, and if you’re a depression sufferer help relieve the severity of symptoms.
+We’ve put together some tips that can help those nighttime woes, and if you’re a depression sufferer help relieve the severity of symptoms.

 Tips on achieving optimal sleep

-5. Limit Alcohol: Best practice is to avoid alcohol 4 hours prior to bedtime.
-Alcohol is a depressant (it slows your brain) and can initially cause drowsiness, however it leads to less deep sleep and shortens sleep cycles creating broken sleep.
+- Limit Alcohol: Best practice is to avoid alcohol 4 hours prior to bedtime.
+Alcohol is a depressant (it slows your brain) and can initially cause drowsiness, however, it leads to less deep sleep and shortens sleep cycles creating broken sleep.

 If you notice a loved one or friend is experiencing any or all of these symptoms, please contact beyondblue.com.au, HeadSpace or Lifeline.